Asian Pacific Development Center

+Non-profit organization in Colorado, U.S.

 The Asian Pacific Development Center is a non-profit organization assisting Asian immigrants in the Denver, Colorado, metropolitan area.
 Founded in 1980 to provide outpatient mental health therapy and counseling, it expanded its offerings a few years later to include acclimation assistance including classes in English as a second language, job placement, and youth activities.
 The center provides interpreters and translation services in courts, hospitals, and businesses as well.
 Services are available in 35 different languages.

 History

 The Asian Pacific Development Center was founded in October 1980.
 Large numbers of Asian refugees had emigrated to Colorado following the Vietnam War, and a significant number were showing signs of posttraumatic stress disorder and depression.
 The center was formed by leaders of the city's Asian American and Pacific Islander communities, including "social workers, attorneys, psychologists and psychiatrists living in Denver", and services were provided by these professionals.

 In the 21st century, the center's clientele expanded as additional groups of refugees landed in Colorado, including immigrants from Korea (estimated at 25,000 in the Denver area in 2000) and Bhutan (estimated at 3,500 in 2008).

 The center initially offered mental health therapy and counseling on an outpatient basis.
 After Sumiko Hennessy, a Japanese-born professor of social work, became executive director in 1984, the center's services were expanded to help "overcome the Asian discomfort with mental health assistance".
 Classes in English as a second language, employment counseling, and youth activities were introduced at this time.